mihirchronicles/mihirchronicles.github.io/content/bookshelf/being-logical.md

 The book is divided into 5 sections.

-### Part One-Preparing the Mind for Logic
+**Part One-Preparing the Mind for Logic**.
 This section talks about the preparations we need to make in order to think and reason well.
 * Facts-objective facts of the external world.
 * Ideas-are the "representations" of the objective facts.
 * Mind-ours and those of others.